 Kidney-related (Nephrology)

-IVIG infusion is an effective therapy for neurological conditions.
-Several randomized controlled trials (RCTs) have shown that IVIG infusion is effective in both acute and chronic settings for conditions such as CIDP, MG, inflammatory myopathies, GBS, and multifocal motor neuropathy.
+An IVIG infusion is an effective therapy for neurological conditions.
+Several randomized controlled trials (RCTs) have shown that an IVIG infusion is effective in both short-term (acute) and long-term (chronic) conditions, such as CIDP, MG, inflammatory myopathies, GBS, and multifocal motor neuropathy.

 In addition, large-scale studies have found IVIG therapy to be effective for idiopathic thrombocytopenic purpura (ITP), dermatomyositis, rheumatoid arthritis, and inflammatory myositis.